ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Introduction

 \section{Introduction}

 In recent years, the Neural Radiance Field (NeRF)~\cite{mildenhall2021nerf} has emerged as a dominant paradigm in the domain of novel view synthesis, owing to its outstanding capability to produce high-quality rendered images and its inherently simplistic architectural design.
-Numerous advancements have been introduced to the NeRF~\cite{lin2023magic3d, chang2024fast, liu2023zero, metzer2023latent, jiang2022neuman, weng2022humannerf, li2023dynibar, li2022neural}, propelling its performance to greater heights.
-However, its dependency on a dense set of multi-view training images still exists as a critical challenge for practical application.
+Numerous advancements have been introduced to the NeRF~\cite{lin2023magic3d, chang2024fast, liu2023zero, metzer2023latent, jiang2022neuman, weng2022humannerf, li2023dynibar, li2022neural}, taking its performance to the next level.
+However, its dependency on a dense set of multi-view training images still exists as a critical challenge for practical application, resulting in floating artifacts and missing fine details in object textures.

-In the realm of few-shot novel view synthesis, two primary approaches have emerged as mainstream methodologies: \textit{pre-training} and \textit{regularization}.
+Two primary approaches have emerged as mainstream methodologies for the few-shot novel view synthesis: \textit{pre-training} and \textit{regularization}.
 The pre-training methods~\cite{chen2021mvsnerf, chibane2021stereo, wang2021ibrnet, liu2022neural, jang2021codenerf, li2021mine, rematas2021sharf, trevithick2021grf, johari2022geonerf, yu2021pixelnerf} necessitate extensive datasets comprising diverse scenes captured from multiple viewpoints, facilitating the infusion of prior knowledge for 3D geometry during the pre-training phase.
 However, it is highly expensive to collect large-scale datasets necessary for pre-training.